keith-kurak/pico-8-codemash-2023/exercises/07-motivation.md

 ```

 ### 5. Check if the player hits the wall
-Add this check to the conditional checking for game over state.
+Add this check to the conditional checking for game over state:
 ```lua
 hit_spr(p.x,p.y,wall.x,p.y)
 ```